qase-tms/playwright-demo/tests/examples/attachments/FAQ/skipped_test_results_creatng_new_test_cases.md

 ## The new test cases are being created when user annotate test with `test.skip` for skipping the test cases.

 This is primarliy related to the syntax used to define the `Qase ID`.
 When `Qase ID` is defined within the body of the test, it skips onto the next test without reading that test's body where the Id is present.
-Since, qaseID is skipped it wont be able to link it with the existing test case and rather create a new test case.
+Since, `QaseID` is skipped it wont be able to link it with the existing test case and rather create a new test case.

 For example -
 ``` javascript